 This book is all about honing the blending and balance of words and structure to create a superior piece of work.
 Some of my favorite chapters consist of topics such as; what to do about backstory, epiphanies and revelations, foreshadowing, and imagery.
 These chapters has already changed the way I approach my writing, and I’m especially looking forward to reading the other topics, which includes (but not limited to); pacing, sensory surround, and subplots.

 I love that this book goes into topics you can’t really find in other writing books, and if you can find it, the topics feel rushed.
 In Between the Lines, Jessica Morrell takes the time to break down each topic until it’s quite understandable.
 If you are looking for a way to give your writing that shining polish and deeper meaning, this is the book that will help you get there.

 My writing up to this point has been a self guided tour of something I’ve always wanted to do.
 I lacked the specific education and knowledge of how to be a writer, so I struck out on my own to find my way.
 In that journey, I found I really enjoyed writing and what it had to offer me.
-I occasionally had good ideas to write about and even managed to get a short story published and win an online contest, but as I wrote and practiced the craft of writing, I was constantly blocked by insufficient ideas to write about and believed I had a really bad case of writer’s block.
+I occasionally had good ideas to write about, but as I wrote and practiced the craft of writing, I was constantly blocked by insufficient ideas to write about and believed I had a really bad case of writer’s block.

 This became quite frustrating even though I had helpful advice from writing friends, online classes and other writing books.
 I knew in my head about the writing process and how to fight writer’s block, but it wasn’t until I read Barbara’s book that explained it in a way I could understand.
 I realized that it wasn’t that I had writer’s block, but my approach to writing was hindering my ability to write.